tmtsoftware/csw/docs/src/main/commons/apps.md

 @@@ note

-While starting database service, make sure that
+While starting the Database Service, make sure that

- * `PGDATA` environment variable is set to postgres data directory where postgres is installed e.g. for mac: "/usr/local/var/postgres" and
+ * The `PGDATA` environment variable is set to the Postgres data directory where Postgres is installed e.g. for mac: "/usr/local/var/postgres" and
  * there is a password set for the valid Postgres user.
-If not, go to postgres shell via `psql` and run `ALTER USER <username> WITH PASSWORD '<mypassword>';`.
+If not, go to the Postgres shell via `psql` and run `ALTER USER <username> WITH PASSWORD '<mypassword>';`.
-If there is any problem entering postgres shell, go to `conf` folder -> `database_service` -> `pg_hba.conf` and change `password` to `trust`.
-Try entering postgres shell again and set the password.
-Once set successfully, revert `trust` to `password` in `pg_hba.conf` and run database service via `csw-services.sh`.
+If there is any problem entering the Postgres shell, go to the `conf` folder -> `database_service` -> `pg_hba.conf` and change `password` to `trust`.
+Try entering the Postgres shell again and set the password.
+Once set successfully, revert `trust` to `password` in `pg_hba.conf` and run the Database Service via `csw-services.sh`.

 @@@

-With this, the component code is now ready to connect to provided services via `csw-services.sh`.
+With this, the component code is now ready to connect to the provided services via `csw-services.sh`.

 ## Starting Elastic Logging Aggregator for Development